13 of the Best hidden gems in London

-My daughter gifted me this FugeTek Selfie Stick and Tripod for my birthday.
+This FugeTek Selfie Stick and Tripod is brilliant if you like taking selfies.
 It has Bloothtooth connectivity so it is very easy to use.
 It is made of durable aluminium and is very lightweight and easy to carry.
 I love mine and I think you will enjoy it too!

 I love a packing cube, since travelling a lot in Europe and only taking hand luggage I need packing cubes.
 These Bagail packing cubes are the ones I use and I never leave home without them.

 I use a daypack to keep all my stuff in when I travel a purse just doesn’t cut it with stuff to lug around.
 So I bring with me a foldable water-resistant backpack.
 It folds down into a zippered pouch that makes for easy packing in my bigger cases. would be great.

 Perhaps you need a more substantial backpack for your international travel.
 This antitheft backpack has a charging port, is water-resistant and can comfortably carry up to a 15.6″ laptop.
 It comes in a range of colours to choose from and it is inexpensive as well.
 I love this backpack it looks good and doesn’t look scruffy mine is in a grey finish and it fits my 15″ laptop perfectly.